iTomxy/ref-gen/README.md

 # Author Patterns

-Here are some patterns (and some corresponding examples) of author name I’ve met, one may add more in the `parse_author` function if that’s not supported currently.
+Here are some patterns (and some corresponding examples) of author name I’ve met.
+One may add more in the `parse_author` function if that’s not supported currently.

 `<F>` stands for *family name*, `<M>` for *middle name*, `<G>` for *given name*, `[·]` for *optional*.